GiorgosAndri/Semicolonizer/README.md

 #### Second, I created the index.html where I decided what design and features it will have.
 I set as background a gold semicolon and added two text areas.
 1 for the input on the left and one for the output on the right.
 I then added the Semicolonize button above the input textarea and the copy button above the output text area.

-#### Finally, after deciding which variables and buttons will be used, I created the flask application app.py, where user's input is processed and prints user's output where the user can copy it using the copy button.
+#### Finally, after deciding which variables and buttons will be used, I created the flask application app.py, where user's input is processed through our algorithm and prints user's output where the user can copy it using the copy button.